eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Good understanding of Deep learning, Computer Vision, NLP is plus
 	- Familiarity with ML framework (Tensorflow/Tensorflow-Lite/Pytorch) is plus
 	- In addition to the above, if you have rich experience in software automation and testing, and good system debugging and integration capability in large scale software systems, you are the professional we are looking for!
 + skill set:
+	- Use your understanding of the Hadoop eco-system to build reliable and scalable automated systems for validating Cloudera products.
+	- Work with our world-class development team to define new tools and tooling features that assist in triaging and debugging test failures.
+	- Work with cross component teams and be an effective team player.
+	- Experience developing in a containerized, Kubernetes environment
+	- Experience with Kibana, Elastic Search, Ansible, and Helm a plus
+	- Prefer familiarity with large-scale distributed systems and/or data management systems
+	- Experience working with open source automation tools and familiarity with Git, Maven, Gerrit a plus
+	- Experience with Apache Hadoop and its related technologies a big plus
++ skill set:
 	- configuration management and orchestration tools:
 		* Ansible